MoSabouni/router-starter/README.md

 > Tip: There is a handy VSCode extension that adds syntax coloring to JavaScript string templates if they contain HTML code.
 It also adds [emmet](https://emmet.io/) support.
 Install this extension and then mark your HTML string templates with `String.raw` to enable the magic.<br>
 > Find it here: [Visual Studio Marketplace: lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html)

-A View function should return an object that contains a property for its `root` element and optionally a property for its `update()` callback function.
+A View function should return an object that contains a property for its `root` element and, optionally, a property for its `update()` callback function.

-Inside the View function You can access child elements from the `root` element by calling `.querySelector()` on it, as is done in this example to add an event handler function passed a prop to the button.
+Inside the View function you can access child elements from its `root` element by calling `.querySelector()` on it, as is done in this example to add an event handler function passed as a prop to the button.

-Note that access to DOM elements is restricted to the View functions where they are created.
+Note that access to DOM elements should be restricted to the View functions where they are created.
 This helps to ensure Separation of Concerns, a key principle in software design.

 A View function may call other View functions and incorporate their root elements as child elements of its own DOM subtree.

-> What you should **not** do is access DOM element (e.g. by using `document.getElementById()` or `document.querySelector()`) outside of the View function where the DOM elements are created.
+> What you should **_not_** do is access DOM element (e.g. by using `document.getElementById()` or `document.querySelector()`) outside of the View function where the DOM elements are created.
 This would be a violation of the architectural principles outlined here and because of it breaking the rules, introduce a potential maintenance issue.
-If you find yourself needing to violate this rule you probably need to rethink the way you have organized your views.
+If you find yourself needing to violate this rule you probably need to rethink the way you have organized your pages and views.

 #### The `update()` callback

-A View function can return an optional `update()` callback function for updating the view when there are relevant changes in the state.
+A View function can return an optional `update()` callback function for updating the view after changes have been made to the global app state.
+The global app state takes the form of a JavaScript object that is passed as argument to the `update()` callback.

 Here is an example:

 ```js
 // file: src/examples/views/toolbarView.js